DmitryRendov/demon-theme/README.md

-# Шаблон сайта demon.of.by
+# A template of demon.of.by site

-Базовая часть шаблона
+Basic part of the template

 ## License